Cobblestone Throat: Pictures, Causes, Symptoms, Risks & Treatment

 drip, which refers to extra mucus dripping down the back of your

-your throat and nose.
+throat.
+Glands secret mucus in the throat and nose.
 It facilitates moistening dry air cleanses your nasal

 passage, prevents foreign materials from being inhaled, and trap harmful